codefuser/codefuser/README.md

 ---

-## 👋 About Me

-> Self-driven Full Stack Developer from **Tamil Nadu, India** — passionate about building clean, functional applications from backend logic to frontend UI.
+# 👋 Hi, I'm Joseph Samuvel

+I'm **Joseph Samuvel**, a Full Stack Developer and the creator behind **CodeFuser**.

+**CodeFuser** is my personal developer identity where I build and share real-world software projects, AI-powered tools, web applications, backend systems, automation projects, and open-source experiments.

+I use this GitHub profile to document what I build, what I learn, and the projects I work on.

-- 🔭 Currently working on **Spring Boot REST APIs**
+- 🔭 Currently working with **Java, Spring Boot, REST APIs, and MySQL**
-- 🌱 Learning **Backend Architecture** and **Database Design**
+- 🌱 Learning **Backend Architecture, Database Design, and Full Stack Development**
-- 💬 Ask me about **Java, React, TypeScript**
+- 💻 Interested in **Java, React, TypeScript, JavaScript, Python, AI, and Automation**
-- ⚡ I build real-world projects — not just tutorials
+- 🚀 Building real-world applications instead of only tutorial projects
-- 🤝 Open to collaborations and opportunities
+- 🤝 Open to collaboration, open-source projects, and developer opportunities

 ---